Fujifilm X-H2 Review

 The Top Tier High-Resolution Camera From Fujifilm

-This review will read best as a continuation of my X-H2S review as many parameters on the two cameras are the same.
+This review will read best as a continuation of my X-H2S review, as many parameters on the two cameras are the same.

 Introduction

-With the X-H2S Fujifilm launched the first 5th-generation sensor line and processor in May 2022.
-At the X Summit event, Fujifilm promised us that a 40-megapixel version, X-H2, would arrive in the fall.
+With the X-H2S, Fujifilm introduced its first 5th-generation sensor line and processor in May 2022.
+During the X Summit event, Fujifilm confirmed that a 40-megapixel X-H2 version would be coming in the fall.

-In September 2022 we were introduced to the X-H2, the first APS-C camera to feature a 40-megapixel sensor and 8K video.
+In September 2022, we were introduced to the X-H2, the first APS-C camera to feature a 40-megapixel sensor and 8K video.

-At the time this article was written the Fujifilm X-H2 retailed for $1,999.00.
+When this article was written, the Fujifilm X-H2 retailed for $1,999.00.

 Fujifilm X-H2 Specs